 Utility costs do not just include hydro and gas – they can include other costs you have to pay locally, such as water and sewage, which might not be included in your property taxes.Homeowners Insurance

 As a homeowner, you need to have insurance.
-Premiums will depend on a number of factors, such as age and value of your property, location, claim history, contents, proximity to a firehall and fire hydrants, and specific features (ie. wood vs. gas heating).
-Find a local insurance broker in your area to get a quote on the home you are interested.Emergency Costs
+Premiums will depend on a number of factors, such as age, condition and value of your property, location, claim history, contents, proximity to a firehall and fire hydrants, and specific features (ie. wood vs. gas heating).
+Find a local insurance broker in your area to get a quote on the home you are interested.Condo/Strata Fees (if applicable)

 Emergencies are bound to happen, so having some money set aside to help cover these costs should an emergency occur is smart.
 Keeping this in mind when searching for a home is also a good idea, as an older home may result in more repairs than a newer build.Roof repairs, tree removal, fixing a bathroom sink or toilet, replacing appliances and HVAC repairs are just some of the emergency repairs you should be prepared for.